Mc-Zen/tidy/docs/tidy-guide.typ

 == Searching

-It is also possible to search the package documentation via the search argument of the help function: \ #raw(lang: "typ", "#tidy.help(search: \"module\")")
+It is also possible to search the package documentation via the search argument of the help function: \ #raw(lang: "typ", "#tidy.help(search: \"module\")").
+This feature is even more experimental.
 #{
   set text(size: .8em)
   pad(x: 5%,